 Criminal Investigation Division

-While each has a specialty, three detectives work together to tackle the city’s crimes.
+While each has a specialty, detectives work together to tackle the city’s crimes.
 In recent years, the cases in Bella Vista have increased in frequency and severity.
 Property crimes remain the most reported cases.
 One of the most reported crimes is theft from vehicles.
 These crimes most frequently occur late at night in the residential areas.
 They can be easily prevented by locking your car and removing valuables from the car.

 Dispatch Division personnel answer emergency and non-emergency calls for police, fire and medical assistance.
 They work in three shifts 24 hours per day, seven days a week.